×

 We asked people if there is a lot of crime.
 They answered:

 "Yes, Spanish Town, has been known to experience a high level of crime.
 This includes various forms of violent crime such as shootings, robberies, and assaults.
 The city has also struggled with gang-related activities and drug trafficking.
 The crime rate has been a significant concern for both residents and authorities.
 Despite efforts to increase security and law enforcement presence, crime remains a persistent issue in Spanish Town.
-It's important to note that while crime is prevalent, there are also many law-abiding citizens and safe areas within the city," remarked one expat who made the move to Spanish Town.
+It's important to note that while crime is prevalent, there are also many law-abiding citizens and safe areas within the city," explained one expat living in Spanish Town, Jamaica.

 Is there a lot of diversity?
 Are people in Spanish Town accepting of differences?